Pick 4-6 things that you truly care about. That truly add value to your life. Make a conscious effort to prioritize those over all others.

 8. Turn Of Notifications

 We live in a society that expects immediate action.
 This is digital clutter.
 Turn off your notifications.
 It’s an unneeded distraction that gets in the way of everything else more important.

 TIP: I use Apple’s ‘Do Not Disturb’ feature.
 I have a handful of people in my ‘favorite contacts’ list.
 I get notified when these people text and call.
 For all others, I am not notified.
 I have a cadence to check my phone’s screen every hour or so to see if I have missed anything.
 (If a caller needs me immediately, [e.g. calls, hangs up, calls back immediately], ‘Do Not Disturb’ will push the call through and notify me.)

 9. Stop Multi-Tasking

-I’m sick of hearing, ‘I’m an awesome multi-tasker.’
-Hell, I used to say that all the time.
+I’m sick of hearing, ‘I’m an amazing multi-tasker.’
+I’m guilty of stating this.
 Technically I was, but I am an even better single-tasker.
 I now prioritize my projects and work on them until finished.
 That way each project gets 100% of my attention.
 If something more pressing arises, I adjust my prioritization.

 10. Don’t take yourself too seriously

 It’s okay to be silly.
 It’s okay to crack a joke.
 Life it too short to be serious all of the time.
 Go with the flow.
 Don’t waste your energy on trying to be something that you’re not.